Sunday, December 31, 2017

 Scrappy Birthday

-I remember visiting my friend Barb's sewing room one time and getting to explore a drawer full of miscellaneous quilt blocks.
+I'ii never forget a visit to my friend Barb's sewing room where she shared the secret behind many of her quiltand discovering a drawer full of miscellaneous quilt blocks.
 What fun it would be, I thought, to arrange them like puzzle pieces into various quilt designs.

-Well, that’s exactly what Barb did to make this year's birthday gift for me!
+That's precisely what Barb did when she made this year's birthday gift for me!
 All the elements came from her stash of "pieces and parts" leftover from previous quilt projects.
 Blocks of various sizes were made to fit by adding on or trimming as need be.

 I’m guessing Barb started with the vintage Shoo Fly block, then added Broken Dishes to continue the classic blue and brown color scheme.
 When the strip of Flying Geese was too long to fit, Barb simply lopped it off leaving a quirky little partial block behind.